The Housing Market Bubble Guide: What Are They & Should I be Concerned?

 Real estate bubbles do have the ability to last for a couple of years, which is why they can be so dangerous.
 People think that since it was there last year, and this year, and seems to be climbing to a higher level next year, the bubble is still growing, so it’s okay to buy or invest.
 The 2000s bubble started roughly in the early 2000s and really picked up steam by 2005.
 Easy credit, low-interest rates for borrowing, and lots of investment cash pushed into mortgage securities based on those loans fueled the 2000s bubble.
 When someone fundamentally realized the mortgage securities were based on high-risk junk mortgage loans, the bottom fell out in 2009 and credit froze from panicked lenders.
 That, in turn, led to a crash and valuations dropping hard on homes until 2013.
 Normally, bankruptcies and loan delinquencies happen from labor problems and unemployment, but in 2009 it literally was a credit freeze that broke the market.

 What Can Cause a Housing Bubble?

-The big driver of bubbles tends to be high risk investment speculation.
+The big driver of bubbles tends to be high-risk investment speculation.
 Real estate has the power to create significant gains, much stronger and bigger than the stock market.
-As a result, investors see great opportunity and usually make big wins early on.
+As a result, investors see great opportunities and usually make big wins early on.
 This starts the cycle of pumping cash into the lending market which in turn creates more home loans.
-That starts driving more brokers to push securities based on mortgages, and higher risk investors start coming in late.
+That starts driving more brokers to push securities based on mortgages, and higher-risk investors start coming in late.
 The issue compounds itself, and then at some point – just like the 1929 Stock Market Crash – the bottom falls out.

 Low-Interest rates *